My Approach to Helping

 I am passionate about meeting people where they are and walking with them as they work toward wholeness, health, and thriving.
-I take time to understand the concerns of my clients and work with you to develop goals that are realistic and reachable.
+I take time to understand your concerns and work with you to develop goals that are realistic and reachable.

-You are comprised of mind, body and spirit, and I believe attending to all aspects of each person are essential to maximizing health and functioning.
+You are made up of of mind, body and spirit, and I believe paying attention to all aspects of who you are is essential to helping you maximize health and functioning.
 I welcome requests to collaborate with other healthcare providers to support coordination of care.
 My background and training have also prepared me to be sensitive and supportive of concerns about faith and spirituality.

 More Info About My Practice